zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/adding-new-controller.md

     }
     ```

+5. Allow unauthenticated access to this endpoint.
+They require authentication by default.
+This can be configured in `org.zowe.sample.apiservice.config.WebSecurityConfig` class.
+Add following line to the `configure(HttpSecurity http)` method:

+    ```java
+    http.authorizeRequests().antMatchers("/api/v1/hello").permitAll();
+    ```

-5. Add license headers automatically:
+6. Add license headers automatically:

     ```bash
     ./gradlew licenseFormat
     ```

-6. Build the application with Gradle.
+7. Build the application with Gradle.
 It runs the tests too:

     ```bash
     ./gradlew build
     ```

-7. Start the API service:
+8. Start the API service:

     ```bash
     ./gradlew bootRun
     ```

-8. Verify the new endpoint functionality via a REST API client.
+9. Verify the new endpoint functionality via a REST API client.
 For example:

     ```bash
     http --verify=False GET "https://localhost:10080/api/v1/hello?name=world"